Waste collectors fined for fly-tipping

 At Portsmouth Magistrates' Court, the three pleaded guilty to illegal deposit of waste, failure to respond to notice and failure to keep transfer notes.

-Newman, 48, of What A Load Of Rubbish, was sentenced to 12 weeks' imprisonment suspended for 12 months and ordered to pay £1,000 in compensation.
+Simpson, 42, of Haslemere Road, Southsea and trading as "S&S Clearances", was sentenced to 12 weeks' imprisonment suspended for 12 months and must pay £1,000 in compensation.

-Simpson, 42, of S&S Clearances, was sentenced to 12 weeks' imprisonment suspended for 12 months and must pay £1,000 in compensation.
+Newman, 48, of Conan Road, Portsmouth and trading as "What a Load of Rubbish", was sentenced to 12 weeks' imprisonment suspended for 12 months and ordered to pay £1,000 in compensation.

+In its statement, the Environment Agency said that the trading name used by Mr Newman, "What a Load of Rubbish", has no connection to any company of the same or similar name.

 A spokesman for the Environment Agency said officers discovered about 40 different tips on the site and the waste had been dumped from a number of small vehicles.